 A: When I started the type of client I worked with was limited.
-Now I represent a variety of clients, including chapter 7 trustees, banks, business who are creditors, business purchasing assets from bankruptcy estates, and businesses in financial distress.
+Now I represent a variety of clients, including chapter 7 trustees, banks, businesses who are creditors, businesses purchasing assets from bankruptcy estates, and businesses in financial distress.
 Over the last couple years, I have worked with health-care businesses in out-of-court workouts and liquidations.
 Working with those companies has been extremely rewarding.

 Q: What skills, talents, or methods do you think help you excel in this field?

 A: Being able to see the forest for the trees.
 In creditors’ rights and bankruptcy, there are often limited resources and parties are attempting to maximize their recovery from those resources.
 Being able to step back and look at a situation from multiple angles helps to prevent going down a path that may be attractive, but will not benefit the client in the long run.

 Q: Where are you most active or visible within your practice area?
 Is there a specific niche you’re known for?

 A: I’m most visible when I am at hearings.
 In court, I am usually representing a chapter 7 trustee, or a creditor.
 I handle all types of cases under the Creditors’ Rights and Bankruptcy umbrella.

 A: Practical, warm.
 With a keen attention to detail.

 Q: What do you like best about your practice area?

 A: Creditors’ rights and bankruptcy touches on many other areas of law.
 One day I could be working on litigation on behalf of a Chapter 7 Trustee based on a landlord-tenant claim; the next day I could be representing a buyer in an asset sale of a company.
 I enjoy having a special area of focus but the variety keeps me always learning.